 Instant coffee granules

-- In a large bowl, pour the hot cream over the chopped chocolate and allow to melt.
-Stir the hot cream and melted chocolate together until you have a glossy, smooth mixture.
+- Stir the hot cream and melted chocolate together until you have a smooth, glossy mixture.

 It will look grainy at first, but persist, it comes together quickly enough.

-- Use an electric mixer with the whisk attachments to whip the mixture until it reaches a fluffy and mousse-like consistency.
+- Use an electric mixer with whisk attachments to whip the mixture until it becomes fluffy and mousse-like.
 Be very careful not to overwhip.

-You don't quite want to whip it until stiff peaks form.
-Stop just when the peaks are medium soft.
+- Avoid whipping it until stiff peaks form.
+Stop when the peaks are medium-soft.

-- Spoon the mousse mixture into bowls and decorate with your preferred toppings.
-A small wine glass also makes a good vessel for the mousse.
+- Spoon the mousse mixture into bowls and garnish with your favourite toppings.
+Alternatively, a small wine glass works well as a vessel for the mousse.

-Be careful not to whip the mousse for too long after it has been in the fridge.
-It should only take about 1.5-2 minutes to reach the right consistency.
+Be careful not to whip the mousse for too long after it's been in the fridge.
+It should reach the right consistency in about 1.5-2 minutes, maybe even less time, depending on how fast you're whipping it.

 Overwhipping can cause the mixture to separate or become dry and grainy.

 It's better to slightly under-whip the mousse because you can fix it by whipping it a bit more if needed.
-Once it's overwhipped, there's no way to undo it, unfortunately.
+Unfortunately, once it's overwhipped, there's no way to undo it.

-See the image for the correct consistency.
-You should have a slow drip by lifting the whisks out of the mixture.
-It will appear fluffy and thick, but not so thick that you can start seeing any graininess.
+Check the image below for the correct consistency.
+When you lift the whisk, the mousse should have a slightly droopy tip.
+It will look fluffy and thick, but not so thick that you can see any graininess.

 Equipment tip: You can use a stand mixer for the whipping process, but we feel using an electric hand mixer gives you a lot more control overseeing the consistency of the mousse and knowing when to stop whipping.